 Department of Sociology, Washington University, St. Louis, Missouri 63130.

-class.
-Based upon these conclusions, the concept of ideological hegemony is introduced as
+ABSTRACT: The concept of ideological hegemony is introduced as

 a significant component of a Marxist view of social order.
 The hegemonic process is